Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Nonlocal pseudosymmetries and B acklund transformations

 \end{example}

-\begin{example} We consider here sine-Gordon equation $\mathcal{E}=\{z_{xt}=\sin z\}$ and show how the invariants of a nonlocal pseudosymmetry $Y$ can be used to determine an ABT of this equation.
+\begin{example} We consider here sine-Gordon equation $\mathcal{E}=\{z_{xt}=\sin z\}$ and show how the invariants of a nonlocal pseudosymmetry $\bar{Y}$ can be used to determine an auto-B\"{a}cklund transformation of this equation.
 To this end we consider the following ZCR

-In this case, the procedure described in Section \ref{subsec:Riccati-type-differentiable-cove}, with $\rho=v^{1}/v^{2}$, provides the $1$-dimensional differentiable covering $\mathcal{Y}^{(\infty)}\rightarrow\mathcal{E}^{(\infty)}$ defined by
+In this case, the procedure described in Section~\ref{subsec:Riccati-type-differentiable-cove}, with $\rho =v^{1}/v^{2}$, provides the $1$-dimensional differentiable covering $\mathcal{Y}^{(\infty )}\rightarrow \mathcal{E}^{(\infty )}$ defined by

 together with the nonlocal conservation law